Out then in, Djokovic plays a set in Adelaide exhibition

 “It’s just a case of whether that pain is bearable or not.
 Obviously, coming off a hard training block and having the ATP Cup and Australian Open coming up you don’t want to risk it too much.”

-Djokovic and Krajinovic will join forces again to defend the ATP Cup in Melbourne next week before the former launches his bid for a ninth Australian Open title on Feb.
+Djokovic and Krajinovic will join forces again in the Serbia team defending the ATP Cup in Melbourne next week before the former launches his bid for a ninth Australian Open title on Feb.
 8.

-“How is it to hit with Novak for two weeks?
-Not easy,” said Krajinovic.

-“But you can see he’s playing well, so the training was good.”

-Djokovic said he simply could not resist the urge to go out and join the match.

-“Seeing the almost full stands, I had to play, I had to play,” he said.
+Serena Williams beat Naomi Osaka 6-2 2-6 (10-7) in a ‘super breaker’ in the second match with both players united in their excitement at playing in front of fans.

-“We haven’t played in front of a crowd of this size for a long time, so this is very special.”
+“We haven’t played in front of a crowd in over a year so it’s been a really long time,” said Williams, who has been isolating with her 3-year-old daughter.

+“We were so happy just to be here.
+Now it’s worth it.”

 Writing by Nick Mulvenney in Sydney, editing by Peter Rutherford